flyteorg/flytesnacks/cookbook/docs/getting_started/tasks_and_workflows.md

 workflow_with_launchplan(num_samples=10, seed=3)
 ```

-The main difference between subworkflows and launchplans invoked in workflows is
+The main difference between subworkflows and launch plans invoked in workflows is
 that the latter will kick off a new workflow execution on the Flyte cluster with
 its own execution name, while the former will execute the workflow in the
 context of the parent workflow's execution context.